LTR4L/ltr4l/docs/overview.md

 to document pairs).
 Therefore, RankNet is considered a pairwise approach, document pairs are used as instances during training.

-For the experiment, to give an accurate idea of how long RankNet takes, we looked at every document pair.
-However, in the actual implementation, we only looked at 1/6 of the pairs.
-We have provided the results for both.

 #### FRankNet

 Type: Feed-forward neural network